After Masayoshi Son regained the title of Japan's richest man, he liquidated his NVIDIA holdings. Does this signal the bursting of the AI bubble?

 In October this year, Sam Altman, the CEO of OpenAI, also rarely stated that there is indeed a bubble in some parts of the AI field, and some “stupid” startups can easily obtain large amounts of funds.

-Currently, OpenAI is unable to solve this funding problem and can only adopt a "circular - transaction" model to support the market.
-For example, while Microsoft invests approximately $13 billion in OpenAI, it designates its Azure as OpenAI's exclusive cloud provider.
+Currently, OpenAI is unable to solve this funding problem and can only adopt a “circular transaction” model to support the market.
+For example, while Microsoft invests approximately $13 billion in OpenAI, it designates its Azure as OpenAI's exclusive cloud service provider.

 Source: Internet

-Paul Krugman, the Nobel laureate in economics, compares this phenomenon to "an ouroboros that devours itself": "On the surface, it's revenue from sales, but in fact, it's just the same money circulating among companies."
+Paul Krugman, the Nobel laureate in economics, compared this phenomenon to an “Ouroboros that devours itself.”
+He said, “On the surface, it is the income generated from sales, but in fact, it is just the same funds circulating among different companies.”

 Source: Internet

 These physical bottlenecks cannot be solved by financial means alone.
-The circular transactions create an illusion of "infinite demand" but may hit a wall in the face of the reality of "limited supply".
+Circular transactions create an illusion of “unlimited demand,” but they may hit a wall in the face of the reality of “limited supply.”

 Conclusion